Bejmach/flashlight/README.md

 Some time after that, I thought to myself "Why base the name on some mythical meaning of stuff, when I can refer to them literally.", and that's when I came up with three name ideas for project: "**Lamp**", "**Bulb**" and "**Flashlight**", and well...
 I decided on "Flashlight" because It sounded the **goofiest** of them all.

 Sure, I could've tried to justify it with something like, "*Flashlight is written in Rust and Torch is written In C, so Flashlight is safer, like how flashlights are safer than torches...*" but I would be lying if I did.
-I decided on that name **because it was funny**, and I didn’t think it would actually fit the project — but here we are, and now it feels like the perfect name.
+I decided on that name **because it was funny**, and I didn’t think it would actually fit the project — but here we are.

 I hope you had a good time reading this short personal story.
 I just rly wanted to include that in the readme, so deal with it.